apache/nifi/nifi-external/nifi-kafka-connect/README.md

 NiFi supports two different Kafka Connectors: a source connector and a sink connector.
 Each of these have much of the same configuration elements but do have some differences.
 The configuration for each of these connectors is described below.

 In order to build a flow that will be run in Kafka Connect, the dataflow must first be built.
-This is accomplished using a traditional deployment of NiFi.
+This is accomplished using a standard deployment of NiFi.
 So, while NiFi does not have to be deployed in a production environment in order to use the Kafka Connector, it is necessary in a development environment for building the actual dataflow that is to be deployed.